sultanul-ovi/ML_DL_Notes/README.md

 # Machine Learning and Deep Learning Notes
----

-# Data Processing Summary
+# Data Processing

-### Importing Libraries
-- Essential Python libraries including NumPy, Matplotlib, and Pandas are imported for handling arrays, plotting graphs, and manipulating datasets respectively.
+- Importing Libraries: Essential Python libraries including NumPy, Matplotlib, and Pandas are imported for handling arrays, plotting graphs, and manipulating datasets respectively.

-### Importing the Dataset
-- The process of importing a dataset using Pandas is demonstrated, focusing on separating it into independent features (`X`) and the dependent target variable (`y`).
+- Importing the Dataset: The process of importing a dataset using Pandas is demonstrated, focusing on separating it into independent features (`X`) and the dependent target variable (`y`).

 ### Splitting the Dataset
 - The dataset is split into Training and Test sets using scikit-learn's `train_test_split` function, an essential step for model evaluation.